ARTICLE I - IDENTIFICATION

-The Board may, with the approval of a majority vote of the Regular Members voting, taken by ballot as provided in Article XIII of these bylaws, make additional assessments on each member of the Society, provided that in no one fiscal year shall the total assessments to a member exceed the appropriate dues for that year.
+The Board may, with the approval of a majority vote of the Voting Members voting, taken by ballot as provided in Article XIII of these bylaws, make additional assessments on each member of the Society, provided that in no one fiscal year shall the total assessments to a member exceed the appropriate dues for that year.

 Section 4.
-Waiver of Dues/Application Fee
+Waiver of Dues or Other Indebtedness

 Section 5.
-Auditor
+Audit

 It shall be the duty of the Auditor to conduct an audit of the financial statements of the Society’s fiscal year as appointed Auditor.
 A copy of the financial statements of the Society, together with the Auditor's report thereon, shall be filed with the president/CEO, distributed to the Audit Committee, and thereafter to the Board of Directors of the Society, and shall be available to members within four months of the fiscal year end.